CaseyHaralson/pinkyring-server-template/README.md

       - this is a post request because it changes the system
 - An event listener that is triggered from new blog post events
   - Open the running docker container and look at the logs to see the event action
-- A cron jobs service
+- A cron jobs service running maintenance jobs
   - Open the running docker container and look at the logs to see the action

 ## Development Mode